 - Design the constraints and boundaries

 Give the team a container to collaborate, experiment, and learn together.
 Design the constraints to enhance the interactions and the right behaviors.

 - Empower people

-Empower teams to make their decisions.
-Transfer power to the hands that are doing the work and are in the best place to make judgement.
+Empower teams to make their own decisions.
+Transfer power to the hands that are doing the work and are in the best place to make judgments.

 - Create a safe environment

 Empowered people also need a safe and relaxed environment to try new ideas and speak their minds.
-A psychologically unsafe culture acts as a barrier in achieving the optimal cohesiveness.
+A psychologically unsafe culture acts as a barrier to achieving optimal cohesiveness.

 - Help people grow

-Help people in developing the competence.
+Help people develop competence.
 Build generalist specialists.
-People should be practicing one skill, learning second and teaching third.
-Having the right skills help in fostering trust and building self-organization within the team.
+People should be practicing one skill, learning a second, and teaching a third.
+Having the right skills helps in fostering trust and building self-organization within the team.